 Once the ads are published, they’d last “a day” at the most.
 You’d never know which ad in which newspapers placed on which page of the paper was getting you any responses (if any).

 Really?
-Is this how marketing is done in 2019?
+Is this how marketing is done today?

 No numbers, no fun: Analytics, Tracking, & Testing